Understanding SMED: Streamlining Your Processes

 The philosophy behind Kaizen in manufacturing emphasizes continuous improvement through small, incremental changes that involve all employees.
 This approach fosters engagement and enhances production processes by utilizing lean techniques.

-Why is employee engagement important in process improvement efforts?
+Why is employee engagement critical in process improvement efforts?

 Employee engagement is crucial in process improvement efforts as it fosters active participation from employees who can contribute valuable ideas and solutions.
 This involvement not only drives continuous improvement but also enhances overall operational excellence.